HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 In this chapter, we will first look at the current state of HTTP/1.1, HTTP/2 and HTTP/3 adoption, and how their usage has evolved over time.
 We then consider the new web platform features, to get an idea of how well they're supported and how people are using them in practice.

-{# TODO Unlike in academic papers we don't like to front load the conclusions.
-Move this to the end?
-Or remvoe the stats maybe? #}
-In short, we see HTTP/3 steadily gaining ground, with about 27% adoption across the board.
-Some newer features find fast and heavy uptake (the `fetchpriority` attribute is seen on over 25% of pages) while others struggle to convince developers (103 Early Hints is used on less than 3% of pages, and most of that is from a single company).
-This and many more details below!

 ## HTTP version adoption

 Conceptually, getting an idea of how widespread the adoption of HTTP/2 and HTTP/3 is should be easy: just report how often each of the protocol versions was used to load the observed web pages in our dataset.
 This is exactly what we've done in the graph below: